CyrilSharma/Blog/content/article/sselection.typ

 The canonical answer in biology class is "genetic diversity", but this isn't such an obvious win.
 Here are some of the disadvantages.

+#block(inset: 1em)[
   + Imagine I have a sexual population equal parts male and female.
-Suppose every mother gives birth to two children, then the population size doesn't change.
-However, if this was an asexual population, every individual would've been able to reproduce, and the population size could've doubled.
+If every female gives birth to two children, then the population size won't change.
+In an asexual population, every individual can reproduce, and so the population size could've doubled.
+Hence, sexual populations need to work much harder to maintain growth.
-+ Suppose I have evolved some really good set of genes.
+  + Suppose I've evolved a really good set of genes.
 In an asexual population, my set of genes would get propogated, virtually unchanged, to the next generation.
-In a sexual population, have the genes would get thrown out and replaced with my mate's dna.
-This doesn't seem to be an obviously good thing.
+In a sexual population, half the genes would get thrown out and replaced with my mate's dna.
+In this case, sexual selection actually made my descendents do worse!
-+ Genetic diversity isn't always advantageous.
+  + Another way to view the above is with cards.
 Let's say I'm playing a card game and drew a really good hand.
 If I had the choice between keeping my hand and mixing it with someone elses, I would probably keep my hand, because I know in the next round the hand will still be good.
+Sexual selection, on the other hand, would have me shuffle some cards in from the deck.
+]

 So then why is sexual reproduction so common?
-Well, in most environments, thinks like pathogens and parasites mean the environment actually _is always changing_, not on a timescale of epochs but literally month to month.
-Hence, in rapidly-changing environments, you will see sexual selection predominates, whereas in static environments, asexual reproduction dominates.
+#block(inset: 1em)[
+  + In most environments, pathogens and parasites create a constantly changing environment.
+Hence, reusing good genes from the previous generation is not enough to guarantee success, as those genes might not be good anymore.
+  + Asexual selection suffers from many forms of internal gene competition.
+    - If two good mutations arise at the same time, the two will battle it out for dominance.
+In a sexual population, the two traits could stack rather then compete.
+    - Asexual populations rely on a class of highly fit individuals to pass on the good genes.
+If those invididuals were to die, then the population is screwed.
+Sexual populations are capable of reproducing that set of highly fit individuals every generation.
+Sexual populations are "fault-tolerant".
+  + Bad traits can "go along for the ride" in asexual populations.
+E.g. whatever traits (good or bad) are on the members of the species with dominant positive mutations will eventually become a part of the entire population.
+In sexual populations, the set of traits on the fit organism are not as coupled, allowing deleterous mutations to die off.
+]